 The researcher is required to collect only the minimum necessary information for the defined research purpose.

-EU subjects must be informed of:
+Subjects in European must be informed of:

 - The specific purpose for the use of the data